 Foreign currency transactions are translated into the functional currency using the spot exchange rate at the date of the transactions.

 Monetary items denominated in foreign currencies are translated into functional currency using the spot exchange rate at the fiscal year-end.
 Exchange differences arising from translation and settlement are recognized in profit or loss.

-Non-monetary items in foreign currency, which are measured on a historical cost basis, are translated into functional currency using the spot exchange rate at the date of transaction.
+Non-monetary items in foreign currency, which are measured at acquisition cost, are translated into functional currency using the spot exchange rate at the date of transaction.
 Non-monetary items in foreign currency, which are measured at fair value, are translated into functional currency using the spot exchange rate at the date of fair value measurement.
-With respect to exchange differences of non-monetary items, when a gain or loss on non-monetary items is recognized in other comprehensive income, the foreign exchange component of the gain or loss is also recognized in profit or loss, the foreign exchange component of the gain or loss is also recognized in profit or loss.
+With respect to exchange differences of non-monetary items, when a gain or loss on non-monetary items is recognized in other comprehensive income, the foreign exchange component of the gain or loss is also recognized in other comprehensive income.
+When a gain or loss on non-monetary items is recognized in profit or loss, the foreign exchange component of the gain or loss.

-(ii) Translation of foreign operations
+ii) Translation of foreign operations

-Assets and liabilities of foreign operations are translated into functional currency using the spot exchange rate at the fiscal year-end.
-Income and expenses are translated into functional currency using the average exchange rate for the reporting period unless exchange rates fluctuate significantly during the period.
+Assets and liabilities of foreign operations are translated into presentation currency using the spot exchange rate at the fiscal year-end.
+Income and expenses are translated into presentation currency using the average exchange rate for the reporting period unless exchange rates fluctuate significantly during the period.
 Exchange differences on translation are recognized in other comprehensive income and the cumulative amount of exchange differences is included in other components of equity.
 When the Group disposes of a foreign operation, cumulative amount of the exchange differences related to the foreign operation, which has been recognized as other components of equity, is reclassified to profit or loss upon disposals.